 If you are a dividend-paying securities investor on Merrill Edge, you are liable to the market risk of the unpredictable fluctuating prices of securities.
 It is thus critical to know where your dividends go.
 That way, you will be able to determine what to do with your dividends and what strategic plans to develop to minimize the risks that you can incur with dividend stocks.

+Where do my dividends go in Merrill Edge?
 The dividends you receive on Merrill Edge are automatically deposited as cash into your brokerage account.
 You can reinvest the dividends in additional shares of the asset that pays the dividend, withdraw the fund through a Visa debit card for your brokerage account, or deposit the money into any other bank account.

 Let’s take a look into dividend reinvestment on Merrill Edge.